Jayden-Nyamiaka/Flicker/README.md

-# Flicker: An Interactive Particle Simulation Game using CUDA OpenGL Interop
+# Flicker: A GPU-Accelerated Interactive Particle Simulation Game using CUDA OpenGL Interop
 Authored by Jayden Nyamiaka

 This covers the Description and Usage.
 For more information, reference